ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   F.e.
 Generating the source/header/test file in a subdirectory (by adding <Path> when calling module:create).
   For more info, refer to the [Module Generator](https://github.com/ThrowTheSwitch/Ceedling/blob/master/docs/CeedlingPacket.md#module-generator) section.

+* `ceedling module:stub[Filename]`:
+* `ceedling module:stub[<Path:>Filename]`:

+  So what happens if you've created your API in your header (maybe even using TDD to do so?) and now you need to start to implement the corresponding C module?
+Why not get a head start by using `ceedilng module:stub[headername]` to automatically create a function skeleton for every function declared in that header?
+Better yet, you can call this again whenever you add new functions to that header to add just the new functions, leaving the old ones alone!

 * `ceedling logging <tasks...>`:

   Enable logging to <build path>/logs.
 Must come before test and release